 On the things Grandma used to say, the prospects of writing with the help of artificial intelligence, and the placeholders that might be worth showing in history class

-If a piece of wisdom is supposed to be transcendent or beyond dispute, it’s often framed as maternal advice: “Like your mother told you”, or “Just like Grandma used to say”.
+If a piece of wisdom is supposed to be transcendent or beyond dispute, it's often framed as maternal advice: "Like your mother told you", or "Just like Grandma used to say".
 As a literary device, it works.
 Strictly from a biological perspective, nobody is more certain of their investment in a child than a mother.
-Paternity may fall into dispute
+Paternity may fall into dispute, but maternity can't.

 ■ How plainly astonishing, then, that so little of the wisdom of those mothers and grandmothers makes its way into the canon of philosophical literature.
 Under-valuing the wisdom and intelligence of women is a mistake human civilizations have made over and over, through the course of millennia, and it's a travesty that we have no obvious recourse to get it back.

 ■ We can't retroactively enroll more women in Plato's Academy or read what the Founding Mothers might have written, at least not much outside of the context of the letters of Abigail Adams and Dolley Madison to their husbands.

 ■ That there were so few women heard from isn't because they didn't have things to say.
 Nor is it excused by the woeful inattention to the education of women provided in past eras (a condition lamented by Benjamin Franklin, among others): We still study the works of Leonardo da Vinci today, even though he had no meaningful formal education.
 Surely there have been at least as many women as naturally gifted as the men we study today, but we just don't have records of most of them.

 ■ What's missing is vast, either because it was never written in the first place, or wasn't preserved because it wasn't valued.
 But the prospects of artificial intelligence and massive digitization might make it possible to either reconstruct or to synthesize small portions of what's missing.